wp-plugins/hms-testimonials/readme.txt

 == Changelog ==

+= 2.2.14 =
+* Pause the rotating testimonials when you hover over them

 = 2.2.13 =
 * Fixed a bug where testimonials were not showing up in for a group in the admin
 * Fixed a bug where groups were not saving for some users